Lecrae: 2020–present: Departure from Columbia

-Influences and musical style
+Musical style and influences

 Lecrae's musical genre is predominantly Southern hip hop and has been described as falling under the styles of crunk, gangsta rap, and hardcore hip hop.
 On his third release, Rebel, Lecrae slowed down his style on many songs.
 Rehab was noted for its stylistic diversity, particularly on the song "Children of the Light", which featured Dillavou and Sonny Sandoval and incorporated rock, and reggae influences.
 With the release Gravity, Billboard described Lecrae as incorporating reggae and soul influences into his "signature brash sound."
 Let the Trap Say Amen blended Lecrae's spiritual lyrics with Zaytoven's trap-style production.

 Regarding which musical artists have influenced him, Lecrae, in an interview with Essence, cited Tupac, Nas, DJ Quik, Scarface, and The Cross Movement.
 In an interview with The Christian Post, Lecrae listed his top favorite five hip hop artists as Tupac, Nas, The Ambassador, Snoop Dogg, and Jay Z, though he admires Jay-Z for his business approach rather than his music.
 Lecrae also names Outkast and Lauryn Hill as major influences, particularly their albums Aquemini and The Miseducation of Lauryn Hill, respectively.
 He considers Hill's song "Adam Lives in Theory" the top song that nourishes him spiritually.
 In the song "Non-Fiction", he lists the Tunnel Rats alongside The Cross Movement as an influence when he was newly converted to Christianity.
 Theologically, Lecrae follows the Reformed tradition and is considered an influential figure in the New Calvinist movement.
 He cites Tommy Nelson, John MacArthur, and John Piper, among others, as early influences on his Christian faith, and Lecrae even titled one of his songs, "Don't Waste Your Life", after the book of the same name by Piper.
 Lecrae explains that through Nelson, MacArthur, and Piper, he subsequently discovered Charles Spurgeon, John Calvin, and Francis Schaeffer, the last of whom Lecrae calls his "personal hero".
 Other theologians cited by Lecrae include Tim Keller, Andy Crouch, Randy Alcorn, and Abraham Kuyper.
 He also looks to Martin Luther King Jr. for inspiration on working out faith in application to social issues.